hipe/tmx/brazen/doc/issues/008-the-mutable-git-config-narrative.md

 ## our simple grammar and its ramifications

-  - our grammr is simple enough to implement with this hand-written parser. (if it were more complex we would consider other options.)
+  - our grammar is simple enough to implement with this hand-written parser. (if it were more complex we would consider other options.)

   - the grammar is line-oriented. the non-terminal symbols of our